Search our range of undergraduate, postgraduate and professional courses.

-Choose any of our undergraduate or postgraduate journalism courses and you'll learn the essential skills to work in any media.
-If you want all-round training and a fast-track into the workplace, try our two-year accelerated course.
-And if you want to specialise in sports, games, public relations (PR) or broadcasting, we can help with that too.
+Choose any of our undergraduate or postgraduate journalism and content creation courses and you'll learn the essential skills to work in any media.

 You'll learn from experience on our TV news set and in our newsroom.
-We have iMacs with all the latest software for audio-visual production.
-There's also a fully-equipped radio studio and the chance to get involved in OMGRadio, the University's own station.
-You'll find out what it's like to be a real journalist by working on our StaffsLive website.
-Run by students, it's visited by tens of thousands of people looking for accurate reports of local events.
+We have iMacs with all the latest software for audio-visual production, as well as a fully-equipped radio studio giving you the chance to get involved in OMGRadio, the University's own station.
+You'll find out what it's like to be a real journalist by working on our StaffsLive website; run by students, it's visited by tens of thousands of people looking for accurate reports of local events.

-Our courses are accredited by organisations like the Broadcast Journalism Training Council (BJTC) and the National Council for the Training of Journalists (NCTJ).
-So your skills will be recognised by big employers in the sector when you graduate and start looking for a job.
+Your skills will be recognised by the leading employers in the field when you graduate and start looking for a job.
 Our students have also won regional and national awards for their work, including Midlands Media Awards.

 Read the latest journalism blog